It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

-Physical therapy can also help with postural balance, especially those who are affected by hyperemesis and generally have poor postural stability and balance and a high risk of falls compared to pregnant women who do not have this condition.
+Physical therapy can also help with postural balance, especially for those affected by hyperemesis who generally have poor postural stability and balance and a high risk of falls compared to pregnant women who do not have this condition.

 Ginger can block gastrointestinal responses that cause nausea and increases GI tract motility.
 Studies suggest that the health benefits of ginger may help some women with hyperemesis gravidarum, especially in mild to moderate cases.

-In one study, one gram of ginger was administered daily for four days.
+One study administered one gram of ginger daily for four days.
 The preference among patients to receive ginger versus placebo was significant.

-However, some studies suggest that taking ginger may actually make hyperemesis symptoms worse.
-Based on the data, testing ginger for a period of four days will help a woman with this condition determine whether or not ginger is effective for her symptoms.
+However, some studies suggest that taking ginger may make hyperemesis symptoms worse.
+Based on the data, testing ginger for four days will help a woman with this condition determine whether or not ginger is effective for her symptoms.